What is Mediation?

 Mediation is a confidential, non-binding process in which a trained mediator acts as a neutral person who facilitates communication between disputants and assists parties in reaching a mutually acceptable resolution of all or part of their dispute.
 The mediator is not the decision-maker and does not resolve the dispute -- the parties do.
 A mediator is often able to more fully explore the parties' underlying interests, needs and priorities.
 Mediation is a flexible and less formal process that may reduce the time and costs often associated with a formal trial.

-To assist litigants and attorneys interested in mediating disputes involving estates, trusts, conservatorships and/or guardianships in the Probate Court, the Superior Court of California, County of San Diego, maintains a Probate Mediator binder in each probate courtroom and Probate Business Office at the Madge Bradley courthouse in the Central Division, and at the Vista courthouse in the North Division.
-Each binder contains individual profiles of mediators who have elected to be included, which detail each mediatorís education, specialization, probate and other relevant experience, mediation training and experience, fees and language capabilities.
+To assist parties interested in mediating disputes involving decedent’s estates, trusts, conservatorships and/or guardianships, the Probate Division maintains a list of Probate Mediators.
+The list contains individual profiles of mediators who have elected to be included, which detail each mediator's education, specialization, probate and other relevant experience, mediation training and experience, fees and language capabilities.

 *DISCLAIMER: THE INFORMATION CONTAINED WITHIN EACH MEDIATOR PROFILE IS PROVIDED BY THE MEDIATOR.
 THE SAN DIEGO SUPERIOR COURT DOES NOT GUARANTEE OR WARRANT THE CONTENT OR ACCURACY OF THE INFORMATION, OR THE COMPETENCY OR QUALIFICATIONS OF THE MEDIATOR.